maluyckx/Network_Attacks/report.md

 *** Results: 52% dropped (34/72 received)
 ```

-To save time deploying all of our scripts at once, we created a simple Python script.
+To save time deploying all of our scripts at once, we created a simple python script.
 To use it, simply run the command `source protections/commands_basic_protection.py` in Mininet.
 Here's what the script looks like :
 ```bash
 py r1.cmd("sudo nft -f protections/basic_network_protection/firewall_r1.nft")
 py r2.cmd("sudo nft -f protections/basic_network_protection/firewall_r2.nft")